-Costa Rica Food
+Costa Rica's Food

 Rice and beans are the foundation of most Costa Rican meals.
-At breakfast, they’re paired with eggs or meat and called gallo pinto (which means “spotted rooster” in Spanish, a reference to the speckled appearance of the rice after it’s cooked with beans).
+At breakfast, they’re paired with eggs or meat and called gallo pinto (which means 'spotted rooster' in Spanish — a reference to the speckled appearance of the rice after it’s cooked with beans).
 At lunch or dinner, the rice and beans are usually part of a casado.
-Casados generally consist of a small salad, beef, fish or chicken, fried plantains, rice, and beans.
-Casado, which translates literally as “marriage,” is a reference to the marriage of different ingredients included in this meal.
+Casados generally consist of a small salad; beef, fish, or chicken; fried plantains; rice, and beans.
+Casado, which literally translates as 'marriage', is a reference to the marriage of different ingredients included in this meal.

 Browsing a Costa Rican menu, you’re likely to come across several arroz (rice) dishes.
 Most often, the rice is fried and offered with pollo (chicken) or gambas (shrimp).
 Gallos — tortillas stuffed with meat, cheese, or beans — are quite popular as well, as are empanadas, tamales, and tortas (sandwiches on buns).

 Vegetables are usually offered as part of a side salad, which often includes shredded cabbage, tomatoes, and carrots.
 A larger option is the palmito, a salad made from the stalk of small palm trees and mixed with other veggies.
 Stews often incorporate vegetables too — you might try a side dish like the picadillo, which is made from the puree of vegetables and mixed with a little meat.

 Corn is used extensively, usually in the form of tortillas or pancakes, although you’ll sometimes find it as corn on the cob.
 Plantains, although technically a member of the fruit family (they’re a relative of bananas), behave like vegetables in Costa Rica.
 Known as platanos, these are usually fried, sprinkled with salt, and served on the side.
 Yuca (also known as cassava) is another starchy root vegetable that is served frequently.